Thesis Defense by Laurent BORZILLO

 Joint supervision with the University of Montreal (CANADA)

-- Mr. Stephan MARTENS, University of Cergy-Pontoise.
+• Mr. Stephan MARTENS, University of Cergy-Pontois.
 Rapporteur.

 Abstract:

 Why do states create bi- or multinational expeditionary forces?
 Why are these forces ultimately not deployed?
-The aim of this thesis is to provide an explanation for this paradox, which is perfectly illustrated by the Franco-German brigade and the European Union’
+The objective of this thesis is to provide an explanation for this paradox, which is perfectly illustrated by the Franco-German brigade and the European

-’s battle groups.
+Union’s battle groups.
 Although these two units are not the only ones in Europe that can be classified as expeditionary forces, we decided to choose these two case studies in order to analyze, through the measures related to them, the decision-making processes in both France and Germany.
 We have therefore focused on these units and on the alliance policies that gave rise to them.
-Specifically, our research falls within the tradition of
+Specifically, our research aligns with

-studies on alliances, as well as within the field of comparative foreign policy analysis.
+studies on alliances, as well as with the field of comparative foreign policy analysis.
 The theoretical framework developed to explain the decisions under study is based on Kal Holsti’s role theory.
-In our view, decisions are made only by a limited group of actors and result from the roles they assume on behalf of their countries.
+In our view, decisions are made only by a limited group of actors and result from the roles these actors assume on behalf of their countries.
 Institutional arrangements, as well as conflicts and power dynamics, moderate these roles.
-Furthermore, in the case of decisions with institutional implications, a path dependence on past measures is observed.
-Decisions in favor of the Franco-German brigade and the groupings ultimately result from the dominance of the roles of promoter of European military capacity-building and loyal ally among the actors behind these decisions.
-Other roles present in France and Germany, on the contrary, tend to curb the use of these units, particularly that of a great power (for France) and that of a civilian power (for Germany).
-Indeed, several roles coexist within each decision-making apparatus, and each sees its influence fluctuate.
-This results from variations in the actors involved across the studied decisions
+Furthermore, in the case of decisions with institutional implications, a path dependence on previous measures is observed.
+Decisions in favor of the Franco-German brigade and the task forces ultimately result from the dominance of the roles of “promoter of European military capacity-building” and “loyal ally” among the actors behind these decisions.
+Other roles present in France and Germany, on the contrary, tend to curb the deployment of these units, particularly the role of “great power” (for France) and that of “civilian power” (for Germany).
+Indeed, several roles coexist within each decision-making apparatus, and the influence of each fluctuates.
+This results from variations in the actors involved across the decisions under study

-, as well as from the power struggles and dynamics among them.
+, as well as from the power struggles and balance of power among them.
 Our thesis is divided into seven chapters.
 In the first three, we will review the literature on the forces under study and on alliances, our methodology, and international relations in Europe over the past thirty years.
-The following sections address the evolution of the Franco-German brigade into an expeditionary force, the creation of the battle groups, the selection of partners within them, and finally the non-deployment of these military units.
+The following sections address the evolution of the Franco-German brigade into an expeditionary force, the creation of battle groups, the selection of partners within these groups, and finally the non-deployment of these military units.
 These various themes constitute the four empirical chapters of our research.
-In conclusion, it can be estimated that the likelihood of the units studied being deployed in the coming years
+In conclusion, we can assess that the likelihood of the units studied being deployed in the coming

 .